lailabee/spelling-bee/README.md

 - One primary letter and six secondary letters
 - These letters are used to make a Spelling Bee-type puzzle
-- An object containing all the words and the scores you would get if you came up with those words
+- An object containing all the words and the scores you would get if you came up with those words (scoring rubric)
-- Scoring ranges based on the words that can be formed and their lengths -
+- Scoring ranges based on the words that can be formed and their lengths (bonus goal)
+- TUI for getting scored

 # Constraints of the 7 Letters